1Hyena/aronia/doc/skills.md

 This skill requires the acting character to wield a mace type weapon.
 If that condition has been met, it will execute a single attack with the wielded weapon.
-If the skill mastery check succeeds, it will be seens as a _smite_ rather than a regular attack.
+If the skill mastery check succeeds, it will be seen as a _smite_ rather than a regular attack.

 Based on the acting character's wisdom, the chance of adding the _holy_ label to